aktgpt/unet-keypointdetector/README.md

   `python train.py -c config.json`

 3. Evaluate
-Specify the U-Net structure in the `config_detector.json` and provide the images for the detections, as the cropped bounding box of the instrument marker.
+Specify the U-Net structure in the `config_detector.json` and provide the path of images for the detections, as the cropped bounding box of the instrument marker.

-  `python evaluate.py -c config_detector.json`
+  `python evaluate.py -c config_detector.json -p path_to_images`